ZHANG-zzt/LLM-for-AUV./README.md

 # Getting Help
 If you have any questions about using or contributing to this program, please ask on our discussion board!

 ## License
+This project is issued under the MIT license.